Stuart A. Summit

-Stuart A. Summit (April 18, 1936 - October 2021) was an American lawyer, a New York City official, and a federal judicial nominee to the United States Court of Appeals for the Second Circuit whose nomination failed in 1988 due to unexpected opposition by a U.S. senator from his own party.
+Stuart A. Summit (born April 18, 1936) is an American lawyer, a New York City official, and a federal judicial nominee to the United States Court of Appeals for the Second Circuit whose nomination failed in 1988 due to unexpected opposition by a U.S. senator from his own party.

 Early life, education and professional career

 Summit earned a bachelor's degree from Ohio State University in 1957 and a law degree from Ohio State in 1959.
 While in law school, he was elected to the Order of the Coif.

 For 12 years, Summit helped two mayors of New York City select judicial appointees, and for another nine years he had screened candidates for the New York Supreme Court as part of his work for the State Commission on Judicial Nominations.

 Summit was a partner with the New York City law firm Phillips Nizer LLP in the latter part of his career.